Girl's death haunted police until arrest made 45 years later

 "The detectives dogged this case," Orange County District Attorney Todd Spitzer told reporters, declining to say whether the suspect or his relatives submitted DNA for genealogical purposes.
 "We have every opportunity in the world to solve so many of these cold cases that we never had hope in the past of solving."

-James Neal, 72, was arrested in Colorado Springs, Colorado, on Tuesday and charged with murder with special circumstances in O'Keefe's death, Spitzer said.
+James Neal, 72, was arrested in Colorado Springs, Colorado, on Tuesday and charged with murder with special circumstances, Spitzer said.

 "He seemed like a good guy," Neal's landlord, Michael Thulson, told the Colorado Springs Gazette.
 "I had no indication he was capable of anything even 10 steps less than this, which just shows you what you don't know."